What to Know About Surgery and Other Procedures for Liver Cancer

 What to know about partial hepatectomy

 If the tumor can be removed, it is most often done during an operation called a liver resection or a partial hepatectomy.
+This can be done by open surgery or laparoscopy.

 A liver resection is a major operation that can have serious side effects.
 After surgery, you may have pain in the area where the surgery was performed.
 This is normal and should not last long.
 Usually patients with liver cancer also have cirrhosis of the liver that can complicate surgery.
 Your surgeon will discuss with you these and other risks of the surgery.
 Some of the most common other risks are: